Ohio Army National Guard: War of 1812

 After achieving statehood in 1803 Ohio continued the law creating a body of "state troops" and each significant village or county providing its own local unit.
 The military readiness of these local militia units varied greatly as did their uniform and armament.
 The monthly militia muster was supposed to train the members in close order drill and marksmanship, but in many cases was more of a social and political event.
 Moreover, each unit was responsible for electing its own officers with the victors often being the most popular or the one best able to furnish a ready supply of sour mash.

 With the advent of war with Great Britain in 1812, there was renewed interest in beefing up the size and effectiveness of the militia.
-Ohio Governor Josiah Meigs formed three regiments of Ohio militia in response to the proposed invasion to drive the British, and their Indian allies, from Canada (With a view towards annexing it to the United States).
+Ohio governor Josiah Meigs formed three regiments of Ohio militia in response to the proposed invasion to drive the British, and their Indian allies, from Canada (With a view towards annexing it to the United States).
 The first attempt ended with the surrender of Fort Detroit to the British by General William Hull in late 1812.
 Although not present in large numbers, Ohio militia were present and paroled shortly thereafter with the promise not to engage in any further hostilities.
 Ohio militia also played a role in the efforts of Gen. William Henry Harrison to re-capture Fort Detroit and decisively defeat the British at the Battle of the Thames.

 Mexican–American War

 After the end of the inconclusive War of 1812, the militia system in Ohio abandoned its regimental formations and reverted to multiple small units representing the various municipalities throughout the rapidly growing state.
 With the last Indians expelled from the state's borders and peaceful relations along the Canada–US border, there seemed little need for a fully armed and trained militia.
-With the brief exception of a border dispute with Michigan that caused the Governor to issue a militia call up, meaningful local militia musters and drills again became more the exception than the rule.
+With the brief exception of a border dispute with Michigan that caused the governor to issue a militia call up, meaningful local militia musters and drills again became more the exception than the rule.
 The Mexican–American War in 1848 saw a renewed interest in vitalizing the militia throughout the entire country.
 With the regular U.S. Army at a strength of just over 13,000, it became evident that any successful military campaign against Mexico was going to require extensive militia involvement.
 Ohio played a significant role, raising several regiments of infantry and artillery batteries from existing militia units and volunteers.
-The 1st Ohio Volunteers comprised part of the army under Gen. Zachary Taylor and took part in the battlefield victories of Monterrey and Buena Vista.
+The 1st Ohio Volunteers were part of the army under Gen. Zachary Taylor and took part in the battlefield victories of Monterrey and Buena Vista.